Music of Neon Genesis Evangelion: "A Cruel Angel's Thesis"

 "A Cruel Angel's Thesis" (残酷な天使のテーゼ, Zankoku na Tenshi no Tēze), performed by Yoko Takahashi, is the theme song used in the anime.
 Two instrumental versions of the song were played in the finale, "Take care of yourself".
 Those versions were named "The Heady Feeling of Freedom" and "Good, or Don't Be", and scored for violin, piano and guitar.
 The single was released on 25 October 1995.
 It reached a peak rank 17 in the Oricon album database, in which it has appeared 61 times.

-"Tamashii no Refrain"
+"Soul's Refrain"

 "Tamashii no Refrain" (魂のルフラン, Tamashī no Rufuran) was the theme song used for the first film in the Neon Genesis Evangelion franchise, Evangelion: Death and Rebirth.
 It was performed by Yoko Takahashi and released as a single on 21 February 1997.
 It ranked third on the Oricon charts, selling more than 800 thousand copies.